techdivision/import-docs/05.framework/05.observers/docs.md

 visible: true
 ---

-In the previous chapter [Subjects][#subjects] we've discussed when a subject is needed and how it can be implemented.
+In the previous chapter [Subjects](#subjects) we've discussed when a subject is needed and how it can be implemented.

 ### When do i need an observer?